-On the 20th August 1535, after three long days of navigation, Charles V, emperor of the Holy Roman Empire, landed at Trapani.
-This was the beginning of the trip that would take him, as it will take us, on a voyage to the interior of Sicily.
-The city of Trapani had around 15,000 inhabitants and was known as the key to the kingdom.
+On 20th August 1535, after three long days of navigation, Charles V, emperor of the Holy Roman Empire, landed in Trapani.
+This was the beginning of the trip that would have taken him, as it will take us, on a voyage to the inner of Sicily.
+The city of Trapani counted around 15,000 inhabitants and was known as the key of The kingdom.
 The port was full of people, businesses and commercial and military exchanges.
-Walking in the zone, we can still hear the noise of a port in full swing and the soul of a rich and vital city.
-The emperor remained for many days and left many marks of his stay.
-Let’s visit the Pepoli Palace, the place where our protagonist stayed, and the Cathedral, where the confirmation of privileges to the community of Trapani, and to single individuals, took place.
+Walking in dock area, we can still hear the noise of a port at its full power and the soul of a rich and vital city, which take its profits from the sea.
+The emperor stayed for few days and that’s how long we are going to stay for too: Let’s visit the Pepoli Palace, the place where our protagonist stayed, and the Cathedral, where the confirmation of privileges to the community of Trapani, and to single individuals, took place.